twoOctobers/google-index-checker/README.md

   <h1>Google Indexation checker</h1>
 </div>

- Scaling Google Indexation Checks with Node.js
+ Scaling Google Indexation Checks with Node.js forked by Noah Learner of Two Octobers
 ---------------------------------------------------------------------------------------

 This scripts provides an accurate report on the current Google indexation status for a given url.
 It displays `Indexed` or `Not Indexed` on a `results.csv` file.